 Temperature starts to drop in Korea as September rolls around, bringing gentle breeze and providing just the perfect atmosphere to travel.
 Hence, festivals seem to pop-up almost everywhere between September and November.
 As autumn is a season of harvest, festivals during this time of year offer plenty to eat.
 Don’t miss out on this opportunity fully embrace some of the most fascinating elements of Korean history, culture, arts, and food at any one of the following festivals!

-Designated by Korea's Cultural Heritage Administration as Important Intangible Cultural Properties, Korea’s traditional mask dance performances are a must-see for those hoping to understand more about Korean culture.
-Artists from home and abroad will not only treat you to a series of captivating performances, but will also encourage you to join in the free-spirited fun with various experience programs!
+Andong Mask Dance Festival features traditional Korean mask dance performances, designated by Korea's Cultural Heritage Administration as Important Intangible Cultural Properties.
+The performances are a must-see for those hoping to understand more about Korean culture.
+Artists from home and abroad will not only treat you to a series of captivating performances, but will also encourage you to join in the free-spirited fun with various experience programs

-Featuring diverse floating lantern lighting displays on the stream, this festival was selected as a global festival by the Ministry of Culture, Sports and Tourism.
-Visitors can make their own wish lanterns and send it downstream or even submit an entry to the most innovative lantern contest.
-Traditional lanterns from all over the world will be on display as well, but the festival's main draw is the simple beauty of thousands of lanterns lighting up the night.
+Featuring diverse floating lantern lighting displays on the stream, Jinju Namgang Yudeung (Lantern) Festival was selected as a global promotion festival by the Ministry of Culture, Sports and Tourism.
+Visitors can experience making their own wish lanterns and send it downstream.
+With traditional lanterns from all over the world on display, the beauty of thousands of lanterns lighting up the night will captivate your heart.

 Anseong Namsadang Baudeogi Festival celebrates the proud and fascinating history of Korea's oldest performance troupe, Namsadang.
-With their base settled in the city of Anseong, Namasadang troupe traveled and performed all around the country during the Joseon Dynasty (1392-1910) and it now remains as a symbol of Korea’s earliest entertainment culture.
+With their base settled in the city of Anseong, Namasadang troupe traveled and performed all around the country during the Joseon dynasty (1392-1910) and it now remains as a symbol of Korea’s earliest entertainment culture.
+The festival started in 2001 to promote Baudeogi’s sprit of art, a legendary figure in Namasandang troupe.
 The group's traditional performance, called Namsadang Nori, was inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity in 2009.

 The largest film festival in Asia, the Busan International Film Festival (BIFF) is THE must-see event for movie buffs.
 Major theaters in Busan will screen domestic and international films, giving you a variety of options to choose from.

-In celebration of the fortress' incomparable beauty and important history, performers at the Suwon Hwaseong Cultural Festival present a series of historical reenactments and events that once again bring Hwaseong Fortress to life, welcoming visitors to experience the magic of this treasured UNESCO World Cultural Heritage.
-Main events include a reenactment of the Royal Tomb Parade of King Jeongjo, lantern festival, and citizens’ parade.
+In celebration of the fortress' incomparable beauty and important history, performers at the Suwon Hwaseong Cultural Festival present a series of historical reenactments and events that once again bring Hwaseong Fortress to life.
+Visitors can experience the magic of this treasured UNESCO World Cultural Heritage with main events, including a reenactment of the Royal Tomb Parade of King Jeongjo, lantern festival, and citizens’ parade.

 Hanwha Seoul International Fireworks Festival takes place annually at the Hangang River.
 World-famous professional fireworks teams set the sky ablaze with spectacular fireworks, accompanied by lighting displays, laser shows, and a range of superb performances and events.